Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/container-jobs.md

 ### Using the host MPI

-In order to properly make use of LUMI's high-speed network, it is necessary to mount a few host system directories inside the container and set `LD_LIBRARY_PATH` so that the necessary dynamic libraries are available at run time.
-This way, the MPI installed in the container image is replaced by the host's MPI stack.
+To properly make use of LUMI's high-speed network, it is necessary to mount a few host system directories inside the container and set `LD_LIBRARY_PATH` so that the necessary dynamic libraries are available at run time.
+This way, the host's MPI stack replaces the MPI installed in the container image.

 All the necessary components are available in a module that can be installed by the user via [EasyBuild][easybuild-install]